Bleudrift/100-days-of-code/Toolkit.md

-# Toolkit for the First #100DaysOfCode
+# Toolkit for the First #100DaysOfCode and Beyond

 [The #100DaysOfCode Official Site](http://100daysofcode.com/)
 <br>